Isaac Abbey Jr.

 Isaac Abbey Jr. was born October 31, 1753, in Windham, Windham Co., Colony of Connecticut.

-Isaac Abbey served in the Revolutionary War.
+Isaac Abbey Jr. served in the Revolutionary War.

 To the honorable Experience Storrs Esq.
 (Col of the 5th Regmt. of militia in the State of Connecticutt Sir the following is a true return pursuent to orders recieved from your honor are as followeth -